Elena Mayorova, Soviet actress

-Elena was born on May 30, 1958 in Yuzhno-Sakhalinsk.
-The girl wanted to become an actress since childhood and attended a theatrical studio for children and youth in her city.
-In 1976 Elena entered Soviet State Theatrical Institute (GITIS).
+Pretty girl was born on May 30, 1958 in Yuzhno-Sakhalinsk.
+You know, she wanted to become an actress since childhood and attended a theatrical studio for children and youth in her city.
+In 1976, Elena entered the Russian Academy of Theatre Arts (GITIS).

-In the movie Mayorova debuted when she was still a student, she had played one of the roles in the film by Ilya Frez You Cannot Dream.
+In the movie Mayorova debuted when she was still a student.
+She had played one of the roles in the film You Cannot Even Dream directed by Ilya Frez.

-Her best roles she played in the film Makarov by Vladimir Khotinenko, Lost in Siberia by Alexander Mitta.
+Her best roles she played in the films Makarov by Vladimir Khotinenko and Lost in Siberia by Alexander Mitta.

-Mayorova played in such films as Fire on East Train 34 directed by Andrei Malyukov, a comedy Odinokim predostavlyaetsya obshchezhitiye by Samson Samsonov, a social drama Zina-Zinulya by Pavel Chukhray.
+By the way, Mayorova played in films Fire on East Train 34 directed by Andrei Malyukov, comedy Offered for Singles by Samson Samsonov, social drama Zina-Zinulya by Pavel Chukhray.

 Elena’s addiction to alcohol and previous attempts of suicide made her burn herself.
 She died in Sklifosofsky hospital on August 23, 1997.
-The actress was buried in the Troekurov cemetery.
+The actress was buried at the Troekurov cemetery.

 Vladimir Chaplygin, a fellow student at GITIS, was Elena’s first husband.

 Her second husband was Sergey Sherstyuk (It was love at first sight!) – artist, hyper-realist.
-Since 1990 he was a member of the Union of artists, and his works are in the Museum of Modern Art in Oklahoma, USA; Zimmerly Art Museum in New Brunswick, USA; Museum of Contemporary Art in Antwerp, Belgium; the Museum of Contemporary Art, Florida, USA; M ‘Ars Museum in Moscow; Zig Zag Company in New York, USA, as well as in a number of private collections in Europe and the United States.
+Since 1990 he was a member of the Union of artists.
+His works are in the museums as well as in a number of private collections in Europe and the United States.